 Christmas Sprinkle Cookies combine the BEST sprinkle cookie recipe ever with some holiday decorations.
 Fun and EASY to decorate but even more fun to eat!

 I normally try to mix in dinner or vegetable posts with the dessert posts on the blog.
-However, I’ve been baking a lot and desserts are just so much better than broccoli, so here’s a great recipe for Christmas Sprinkle Cookies.
-Taylor wanted to bake cookies for friends, so of course she went with her favorite sugar cookie, Sprinkle Cookies.
+However, I’ve been baking a lot and desserts are just so much better than broccoli, so here’s a great recipe for Christmas sprinkle cookies.

-We updated them to Christmas Sprinkle Cookies by adding a Christmas tree on top of the frosting.
-Even if you are not artistic, like me, you can make a Christmas tree.
-Natalie gets all the credit for discovering this sugar cookie recipe that we make over and over again in our house.
+Even if you’re not artistic, like me, you can make a Christmas tree.
+Natalie gets all the credit for discovering our sugar cookie recipe that we make over and over again in our house.
 They taste fantastic and sprinkles are just so much fun.

 How do you make these easy Christmas Sprinkle Cookies